Editor’s Introduction

 Aśubha, which means not only ugly but also horrid, disgusting, repulsive or impure, is best understood by referring to the word from which it is derived by the addition of a negative prefix. Śubha, literally purity, really means beauty, though beauty of the spiritual rather than of the sensuous order.
 It is Pure Beauty in the Platonic and Neoplatonic sense of something shining in a world of its own above and beyond concrete things, which are termed beautiful only so far as they participate in its perfection.
 When Buddhism insists that all conditioned things are aśubha, it does not mean that we have to regard a flower, for instance, as essentially ugly, but only that in comparison with the beauties of a higher place of reality those of a lower plane are insignificant.
 Beauty and ugliness are relative terms.
 We cannot really see the conditioned as aśubha until we have seen the Unconditioned as śubha.
 Similarly, within the conditioned itself, in order to see the ugliness and impurity of objects belonging to a lower plane it is necessary to ascend, in meditation, to one which is higher.2

 We have here not only an assertion of the spiritual nature of beauty, but the notion of a gradual ascent towards an absolute Beauty.
 To show how this is to be understood in relation to more standard Buddhist doctrine, we can turn to the vimokṣa-mukhas.
 These are the positive, transcendental counterparts of the lakṣaṇas.
-Sangharakshita has stressed, in a way that I’ve never seen elsewhere, that when you contemplate the lakṣaṇas you should always contemplate the vimokṣa-mukha that corresponds to it.
+Sangharakshita has stressed, in a way that is not commonly done, that when you contemplate the lakṣaṇas you should always contemplate the vimokṣa-mukha that corresponds to it.
 Otherwise the danger is that you fall into nihilism.
 You think ‘everything is impermanent so let’s just have fun while it lasts’; or ‘the self is an illusion, so why bother making effort?’; or ‘everything is just suffering so what’s the point?’
 But the real contemplation of the lakṣaṇa consists in trying to see the relationship in experience between the lakṣaṇa and the vimokṣa-mukha.
 The vimokṣa-mukha that corresponds to anityatā, is animitta, which is usually translated as ‘the signless’.
 Because things are impermanent, there are no real entities to which our ‘signs’ may be attached, and their true nature is experienced as a continuous state of flow or becoming, which is completely beyond concepts.
-Then, the correspondence between duhkha and its vimokṣa-mukha of apranihita – the wishless – is that duhkha arises because we crave, and when we stop craving we experience a wonderful state of freedom from desire.
-Lastly, anātman means there is no fixed metaphysical self, and its corresponding vimokṣa-mukha is śūnyatā, meaning emptiness, which signifies the complete openness of reality: without boundary, without constriction.
+Then, the correspondence between duhkha and its vimokṣa-mukha of apranihita (the ‘wishless’) is that duhkha arises because we crave, and when we stop craving we experience a wonderful state of freedom from desire.
+Lastly, anātman means there is no fixed metaphysical self, and its corresponding vimokṣa-mukha is śūnyatā, meaning ‘emptiness’, which signifies the complete openness of reality: without boundary, without constriction.

 Historically speaking, Buddhism has not developed a spiritual path in which the goal is envisaged in terms of ideal beauty and the path in terms of increasing love for that beauty.
 There is no reason, however, why such a path should not be developed within the general framework of Buddhist practice, especially as we have models for such an approach within the Western spiritual tradition.

-I suggest we could go even further and say that if we don’t really appreciate the śubha we can’t really see the other vimokṣa-mukhas: that our contemplation of the latter will be effective when they are seen as beautiful.
-For example, contemplating śūnyatā without śubha entails the danger of becoming over-conceptualized on the one hand, and on the other to alienation, depression and so forth.
-These dangers do face the modern Buddhist because of the nihilism of our culture, which so often influences how the Dharma is presented.
-We are constantly influenced by both Buddhist and semi-Buddhist sources that take us away from the kind of rich perspective on the Dharma that Sangharakshita has given us – which includes Beauty, imagination, friendship, community, etc – towards one that is highly conceptualised or so superficial that it doesn’t really have much effect.
+I suggest we could go even further and say that if we don’t truly appreciate śubha we can’t really access the other vimokṣa-mukhas: that our contemplation of them will be effective when they are seen as beautiful.
+For instance, contemplating śūnyatā without śubha entails the danger of becoming overly conceptual on the one hand, and on the other, can lead to alienation, depression and so forth.
+These are real dangers for the modern Buddhist, shaped as we are by the nihilism of contemporary culture, which so often influences how the Dharma is presented.
+We are constantly exposed to both Buddhist and semi-Buddhist sources that draw us away from the kind of rich, imaginative vision of the Dharma that Sangharakshita has offered — one that includes beauty, friendship, community, and so on — towards something either highly abstract or so superficial that it has little real effect.

-I would even argue that there is something about the śubha that is more compelling and direct than the other vimokṣa-mukhas.
+I would even argue that there is something about the śubha that is more compelling and immediate than the other vimokṣa-mukhas.
 To some extent this depends on individuals and circumstances.
-It may be that śūnyatā has been brought very much to life for you.
-It could be that the ultimate ineffability of Reality is something you can strongly engage with.
+It may be that śūnyatā has come vividly to life for you; perhaps the ultimate ineffability of Reality is something you can strongly relate to.
 It may be that the idea of being completely free of all craving has become for you a living experience.
-But with Beauty there is a direct route to transcendence through your more mundane experience of it.
-The hierarchical nature of Beauty means that if you can get hold of its tail on one level it traces itself through to higher levels.
+But with Beauty there is a direct route to transcendence through one’s more mundane experience of it.
+The hierarchical nature of Beauty means that if you can grasp its tail on one level it leads you upwards to higher levels.

 But before further exploring the path of beauty— the śubha-marga, to coin a phrase — there is an important part of the picture to fill in.
 The idea of beauty as an ascent implies not only a higher Beauty, but a powerful attraction from us towards it.
 This is what I mean by the term ‘Eros’.